 You can vary this depending on the use it gets.
-For example, although my hot tub is on year round, it gets much less use in the summer than in the winter.
-So I empty and clean it less often during the summer which may just be once in the 6 month summer period.
+For example, although my hot tub is on year-round, it gets much less use in the summer than in the winter.
+So I empty and clean it less often during this period which may just be once in the 6 month summer period.
 Provided the water chemistry is ok then it isn’t a problem.

 When it’s not being used